lukassnoek/introPy/_sources/getting_started/installation.md

 [Download materials](https://github.com/lukassnoek/introPy/archive/master.zip)

 After downloading the materials, please unzip the folder.
-Note that students from the Research Master course do not need the materials from week 1 (which are already on the server).
+Note that students from the Research Master course do not need the materials from week 1 (which are already on the server), only the materials from week 2 (because PsychoPy programs need to be run locally on your computer).

 :::{warning}
-If you work with your own Python installation, you may need to install additional Python packages.
+If you work with your own Python installation, you may need to install additional Python packages to make sure all material from week 1 works as expected.
 To do so, open a terminal and navigate to the root directory of the downloaded materials and run the following:

     pip install .

-This is not necessary if you use Binder as your Python platform!
+Note that this is not necessary if you use Binder (or the UvA JupyterHub) as your Python environment!
 :::

 Before you start working on the course materials, read the next page on the [Jupyter ecosystem](jupyter.md).